Kroger is closing stores rather than giving workers an extra $4 in pandemic ‘hero pay’

 She said there is a “rationale in directing some of these mandates at those who can afford to pay.”

-She said while policies such as a minimum-wage increase can help all workers, “that’s going to take a while, so right now what do we do?”
+She said that while policies such as a minimum-wage increase can help all workers, “that’s going to take a while, so right now what do we do?”

 “Local hazard pay mandates are promising and I hope they spread — assuming they pass legal challenges — and that they evolve to include more essential workers,” she said.